shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 ### Task 4: Configure Networking

-In this task you will modify the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine.
+In this task, you will modify the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine.

 1. Still using the **Migration and modernization - Replicating machines** blade, select the **smarthotelweb1** virtual machine.
 This opens a detailed migration and replication blade for this machine.
 Take a moment to study this information.